valboz/VBBinaryLensing/docs/LightCurves.md

 ## Binary Lens light curve

 A minimum set of parameters in binary lensing also includes the mass ratio q, the separation s and the angle $\alpha$ between the source trajectory and the binary lens axis.
-We remind that our coordinate system is centered in the center of mass, with the first lens on the left and the second lens on the right (see [BinaryLenses](BinaryLenses.md)).
+We remind that our coordinate system has its origin in the center of mass, with the first lens on the left and the second lens on the right (see [BinaryLenses](BinaryLenses.md)).
 The source trajectory is parameterized as follows:

 $$ \hat t = \frac{t-t_0}{t_E} $$